apache/pekko/docs/src/main/paradox/stream/stream-refs.md

 They can be used to offer the other side the capability to send to the *origin* side data in a streaming, flow-controlled fashion.
-The origin here allocates a `Sink`, which could be as simple as a `Sink.foreach` or as advanced as a complex `Sink` which streams the incoming data into various other systems (e.g., any of the Alpakka-provided `Sink`s).
+The origin here allocates a `Sink`, which could be as simple as a `Sink.foreach` or as advanced as a complex `Sink` which streams the incoming data into various other systems (e.g., any of the Pekko connectors-provided `Sink`s).

 @@@ note
   To form a good mental model of `SinkRef`s, you can think of them as being similar to "passive mode" in FTP.